yasinsametkaraca/agent-orchestrator-api/README.md

 * `"Mongo"`, `"RedisClient"`, `"SettingsDebug"`

 A subset of critical events can also be persisted into `logs` collection via `LogsRepository`.

+### Logging Strategy (MongoDB + stdout (AWS CloudWatch)

+The assignment asks for conversation and task logs to be written to MongoDB.
+In this project, that requirement is implemented via the **domain model**, not a separate flat log table:

+- **Conversation & task logs in MongoDB**
+  - `tasks` – one document per task, including status transitions, selected agent, routing reason, result, and error information.
+  - `agent_runs` – one document per router/executor run, including model, token usage, and raw inputs/outputs.
+  - `messages` – all user/assistant/tool messages for a task/session (conversation history).
+  - `sessions` – session-level metadata and `last_task_id`.
+  - `logs` (optional) – additional structured business events when needed.

+These collections together represent the full log of “what happened” for each task and conversation, and are optimized for querying, debugging, and analytics directly in MongoDB.

+- **Application / infrastructure logs via stdout**
+  - Operational logs (HTTP requests, Redis/Mongo issues, worker lifecycle, etc.) are written as structured JSON using `structlog` to **stdout**.
+  - In AWS, stdout is collected by **CloudWatch Logs** for centralized search, retention, and alerting.

+This dual approach keeps **business events** durable and queryable in MongoDB (satisfying the requirement), while leveraging stdout + CloudWatch for scalable, 12-Factor–style application logging.

 ### Settings Debug Snapshot